palette-software/palette-insight/TROUBLESHOOTING.md

    at PaletteInsightAgent.RepoTablesPoller.RepoPollAgent.<>c__DisplayClass5_0.<PollStreamingTables>b__1(RepoTable table)
 ```

+#### Solution

+*WARNING*: this measurement results in skipping data between our last successful data process and now!

 An option to overcome this situation is to look up the latest id from `http_requests` table from the Tableau repository:

 ```sql
 select max(id) from http_requests;
 ```